elastic/apm/specs/agents/tracing-spans-compress.md

 When applying this compression strategy, the `span.name` is set to `Calls to $span.destination.service.resource`.
 The rest of the context, such as the `db.statement` will be determined by the first compressed span, which is turned into a composite span.

 #### Configuration option `span_compression_same_kind_max_duration`

 Consecutive spans to the same destination that are under this threshold will be compressed into a single composite span.
 This option does not apply to [composite spans](#composite-span).
 This reduces the collection, processing, and storage overhead, and removes clutter from the UI.
-The tradeoff is that the statement information will not be collected.
+The tradeoff is that the DB statements of all the compressed spans will not be collected.

 |                |          |
 |----------------|----------|